 Often treating the underlying cause will help to improve your symptoms.
 This may mean treating your asthma, allergies or dental disease, or quitting smoking.
 If the cause relates to the structure of your nose and nasal passages such as nasal polyps, a deviated septum, narrow nasal passages or tissue thickened by years of infection, then it may involve treating this.

 - Saline rinses done every day can keep mucus loose, remove secretions, reduce post-nasal drip and rinse away allergens and irritants.
-You can make a home-made sinus rinse solution or you can buy a sinus rinse from your pharmacy and make a saline solution of ¼ teaspoon non-iodised salt, ¼ teaspoon baking soda and ¼ teaspoon sugar dissolved in 250 ml (1 cup) of warm water.
+You can make a home-made sinus rinse solution or you can buy a sinus rinse from your pharmacy.
 Read more about saline nasal sprays, drops and rinses.

 - Steroid nasal sprays can help to reduce inflammation of your sinus linings, reduce mucus production and help shrink any polyps that may be present.
 They have the advantage of delivering the medicine right where it is needed.
 Read more about steroid nasal sprays.